k-lar/dynomark.nvim/README.md

         -- If you want to have the window centered, set both offsets to 0.0 float_horizontal_offset = 0.2,
         float_vertical_offset = 0.2,

+        -- Turn this to true if you want the plugin to automatically download -- the dynomark engine if it's not found in your PATH.
+        -- This is false by default!
+        auto_download = false,
     },
 }
 ```